ScienceParkStudyGroup/master-advanced-forensics/_episodes/03-principal-component-analysis.md

 A scree plot displays the explained variance (in %) as a factor of the number of PCs in the form of a downward curve. if an "elbow" can be seen on the curve with a flat line afterwards, you can retain the number of PCs that is indicated by the "elbow".

-The maximum number of PC that can be built is equal to the number of variables (genes) in the dataset.
+Mathematically, the maximum number of PCs that can be built is equal to the matrix rank (number of linearly independent columns of a matrix).
+In practice, this is equal to the minimum of the number of rows and columns.

+In our example, our `df_expr_transposed` dataset has 10 rows (tissues) and 56,202 columns (genes): therefore, we can at best build 10 PCs.
 The first PC should account for the largest possible variance in the data set, the second for the second largest, etc.

 ~~~
 # make the complete screeplot